layer-pack/lpack-react/readme.md

       }
     },
     "extend": [
-        "wi-layer-react-express"
+        "lpack-react"
     ]
   },

   "dev": {
     "rootFolder": "App",
     // this boilerplate include a minimal tasks manager for running server easily (not well tested)
-    // see this package .wi.json for more infos
+    // see this package .layers.json for more infos
-    // here the task run by the default start command : wi-run :dev start "commands": {
+    // here the task run by the default start command : lpack-run :dev start "commands": {
       "server": {